Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

-After hitting .263 with a double, a triple, three walks and four RBI in his past 10 games, Steven Kwan and the Cleveland Guardians face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 7:07 PM ET on Friday.
+The Cleveland Guardians, including Steven Kwan (.324 slugging percentage in past 10 games, including zero home run), take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-In his most recent game, he had two hits (going 2-for-5) against the Dodgers.
+In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.

 Steven Kwan Game Info & Props vs. the Blue Jays